Bangladesh Jatiotabadi Jubodal: Controversies

 On 9 July 2025, a scrap trader named Lal Chand Sohag was killed on the premises of Mitford Hospital in Dhaka, Bangladesh.
 A video of the incident, which circulated widely on social media, showed Sohag being hacked, stoned, and his dead body being stomped on.
 The attackers were reportedly affiliated with the Jatiotabadi Jubodal, Swechhasebak Dal, and Chatra Dal—the youth and student wings of the Bangladesh Nationalist Party (BNP).
 The incident occurred in broad daylight and drew widespread public condemnation.
 In response, law enforcement authorities arrested four suspects in connection with the case.
 The BNP subsequently expelled five members allegedly involved in the incident, following nationwide criticism and protests.

+Following the return of Jubo Dal activists to local politics after the political transition following the July Uprising, the members of the party faced criticism over the increase in clashes with Islami Chhatra Shibir in different parts of the country.
+The clashes, largely over local political dominance, resulted in several casualties.